Some of the most common questions occupational therapists get from parents and teachers are about tips to improve handwriting.

 Whatever the issue is, there are many strategies and activities for addressing handwriting skills that can help kids compensate for difficulties or help them develop the skills they are lacking.

-How to Help: Tricks and Tips for Handwriting Development
+How to Help: Tips to Improve Handwriting

 –Make “starting points” for each letter using a crayon, marker, or small sticker.